wSwanepoel199/Parity-Supported-Living/README.md

 ## Technologies Used

 For easy user interface development and management [Material UI](https://mui.com/) and its dependencies where used, including [Emotion](https://emotion.sh/docs/introduction).
 [Axios](https://axios-http.com/) is used for more control over backend API calls and [Redux Toolkit](https://redux-toolkit.js.org/) for application state management.
 [React-Router](https://reactrouter.com/en/main) is used for in application routing and [SheetJS](https://docs.sheetjs.com/) to allow for excel document processing to upload data to the backend.
-[React-Phone-Input-2](https://github.com/bl00mber/react-phone-input-2) is used for easier mobile inputs and [Date-FNS](https://date-fns.org/) is used to farmat ISO datetime values to more readable altenratives
+[React-Phone-Input-2](https://github.com/bl00mber/react-phone-input-2) is used for easier mobile inputs and [Date-FNS](https://date-fns.org/) is used to farmat ISO datetime values to more readable altenratives.
+[Tailwindcss](https://tailwindcss.com/) is implimented for easy styling of various components inorder to override default styling provided by Material UI.

 [Workbox](https://developer.chrome.com/docs/workbox/) is used to create and maintain a service worker for offline use and to allow the application to be installed on mobile devices as a PWA.
 [Dotenv](https://github.com/motdotla/dotenv) and [Express](https://expressjs.com/) are used to run a script to serve the application and redirect any not http requests to https, as well as to convert any ".js" requests to the compressed ".js.gz" file.

+## Custom Features

+### Custom Tailwindcss Classes

+text-fill; a custom tailwindcss class has been implimented inorder to override Material UI's disbaled styling by allowing for the use of webkits text-fill function.
+The custom class is compatable with all tailwind's configured colours.

 ## Contributions